 Have skills in tech and engineering but keen to branch out of the expected trajectory?
 Banks don’t just need people awesome at stats and numbers!
 There are heaps of exciting and out-of-the-box roles at CBA.
 Their structured grad program allows you to pick a business area (STEM options include analytics, digital and technology) and partner with experienced team members to deliver real-life projects.

-Related degrees: Actuarial studies, engineering, maths, statistics and science.
+Related subjects: Actuarial studies, engineering, maths, statistics and science

 Alumni: Jennifer Shook.
 The talented CBA grad studied chemical engineering at Curtin University and ended up with a grad gig at a bank.

 It’s no secret that tech-giants like Atlassian are awesome, inclusive employers with their forward-thinking workplace mentality.
 And the career opportunities for computer science students and recent grads?
 Seriously sky high.

 Launch your tech career through their Graduate or Intern programs – Gradlassian! – where you’ll be given limitless opportunities to unleash your full potential with some of the most forward-thinking minds in STEM.